tomfa/anyboard-lib/documentation.md

 <a name="new_AnyBoard.Driver_new"></a>
 #### new AnyBoard.Driver(options)
-Represents a single Driver, e.g. for spesific token or bluetooth on operating system.
+Represents a single Driver, e.g. for spesific token or bluetooth discovery

 | Param | Type | Description |